Republicans working on tax hike 'trigger' to ease deficit concerns

 And those concerned with fiscal policy smell something fishy.

-"This takes budget gimmicks to an entirely new level," said Chris Krueger, senior policy analyst at Cowen Washington Research Group, wrote in a note on Wednesday.
+"This takes budget gimmicks to an entirely new level," Chris Krueger, senior policy analyst at Cowen Washington Research Group, wrote in a note on Wednesday.
 "What is Congress trying to do next week?
 Bust [spending] caps ... for a third time. ...
 There is just no way that this will ever go into effect, which means it is at best a facade and excuse to vote 'yes' but keep some semblance of fiscal responsibility."

 Independent deficit hawk Maya MacGuineas, president of the Committee for a Responsible Federal Budget, is open to the idea of a trigger but not if it's crafted with easy ways to skirt it.